 - The irrational, perceiving functions: Sensing and Intuition

 - Introvert vs. Extrovert: How people regain their energy.
-Extroverts mostly recharge from interacting with the external world around them.
-Introverts find more interest in dealing with mental constructs, ideas, and imagination, and regain their energy from quiet time alone with their thoughts.
+Extroverts mostly recharge from interacting with the external world around them; being alone for too long drains them.
+Introverts find more interest in dealing with mental constructs, ideas, and imagination, and regain their energy from quiet time alone with their thoughts; socializing for too long drains them.
+(As a side note, there is no in-between, so there is no "Ambivert".)

 - Sensing vs iNtuition: This scale measures source from which someone's learning is based.
 Sensing people go for concrete facts, while Intuitors focus more on abstraction.
 Sensors look at the immediate picture, and Intuitors see the forest for the trees.